Burnham Plan of Chicago: Improvement of the lakefront

 Foremost among the plan's goals was reclaiming the lakefront for the public.
 "The Lakefront by right belongs to the people," wrote Burnham.
 "Not a foot of its shores should be appropriated to the exclusion of the people."
+The lakefront by right belongs to the people” and should be “forever free and clear, accessible at all times to the people.”
 The plan recommended expanding the parks along the Lake Michigan shoreline with landfill, which was done in the early 20th century.
 Of the city's 29 miles (47 km) of lakefront, all but four miles (six kilometers) are today public parkland.
 The plan also provided for extensive lakefront harbor facilities, which became unnecessary with the city's development of facilities in the Lake Calumet regions.